 I love the mountains.
 I mean I really love the mountains.
 There are few things I like more than hiking, enjoying the fresh air, and taking in magical views.
 This is why when I was teaching English in Bangalore I took the first possible opportunity to visit the Himalayas.
-In the school holidays we took our chance and caught a plane up North and planned to see as much as possible in the short time we had.
+During the school holidays, we took our chance and caught a plane up North and planned to see as much as possible in the short time we had.

 Of all the places we saw there definitely was one place that stayed in my heart: Dharamshala.
 Beautiful… beautiful Dharamshala: a magical little Indian town situated in the Himalayan foothills.
 The home of the Dalai Lama, beautiful hikes, and more yoga schools than you could even imagine.
 A dream, within the dream.

 I ended up staying for far longer than I ever intended.
 Who wouldn’t want to experience as much as possible?
 I could go on for hours about all the glorious things to do in Dharamshala.
-But, that would be exhaussstinnnng.
+But, that would be exhausting.
 So just I picked the top 5 best things to do in Dharamshala.

 Dharamshala is surrounded by many many wonderful hikes.
 There are one-day hikes, 2-day hikes, 3-day hikes… you get the picture.
 You can go with a guide or without.
 You can take food or get food provided for you.
 There are also many options for all abilities, and we all like options.
 Whilst we were there we did one of the most popular hikes to Triund.
 This can be done in one day, or you can camp on the summit and extend your stay as long as you want!
 We didn’t have that much time so we went up and down in one day.